• Skip to main content

 • Delta Pet Policy+−

-If you’re planning to travel with just a carry-on, you’ll need to be up to speed with airline carry-on policies.
-Specifically, the various rules and regulations each carrier has for what you can and can’t “carry on” to the plane.
-Each airline’s rules are different, so don’t just assume that what works for one will work for all airlines.
+If you have an upcoming flight with Delta and are planning to travel with just carry-on luggage, you’ll need to be up to speed with Delta’s carry-on policies.
+Each airline’s rules are slightly different, so don’t just assume that what works for one will work for all airlines.

 Delta allows you to bring one carry-on bag and one personal item onboard with you at no additional charge.
-The only restriction is that one of the items must be small enough to be stored under the seat in front of you.
+The only restriction is that your personal item must be small enough to fit under the seat in front of you.

-If you aren’t sure what size your carry-on is, Delta has carry-on size check templates located at both the ticket counter and your departure gate.
+If you aren’t sure what size your carry-on is, Delta has carry-on sizers located near the ticket counter.
+These templates will help you make sure your carry on bag will fit in the overhead bin before you get to the gate.

 Delta carry-on size restrictions are displayed when you check-in